AngleProtocol/angle-docs/side-products/merkl/helpers.md

 ## 🐋 Types and Specific Script Behavior

 When depositing a reward, incentivizors should specify the addresses of the smart contracts they want to exclude from the distribution.
-While Gamma or Arrakis are automatically caught up by the script (and so you do not need to expressely specify them when creating a distribution), addresses of other types of liquidity position managers may need to be given to the contract when creating a distribution for the script to be able to specifically deal with them.
+On top of that, while Gamma or Arrakis are automatically caught up by the script (and so you do not need to expressely specify them when creating a distribution), addresses of other types of liquidity position managers may need to be given to the contract when creating a distribution for the script to be able to specifically deal with them.

 Overall, when creating a distribution, you may tell the script to apply a specific set of rules to some addresses by specifying for these addresses a predefined type.